 To determine the selling price in multiple-element arrangements, Orion establishes the selling price for its HIF lighting and energy management system products using management's best estimate of the selling price, as VSOE or TPE does not exist.
 Product revenue is recognized when products are shipped.
 For product revenue, management's best estimate of selling price is determined using a cost plus gross profit margin method.
 In addition, Orion records in service revenue the selling price for its installation and recycling services using management's best estimate of selling price, as VSOE or TPE does not exist.
 Service revenue is recognized when services are completed and customer acceptance has been received.
 Recycling services provided in connection with installation entail the disposal of the customer's legacy lighting fixtures.
 Orion's service revenues, other than for installation and recycling that are completed prior to delivery of the product, are included in product revenue using management's best estimate of selling price, as VSOE or TPE does not exist.
-These services include comprehensive site assessment, site field verification, utility incentive and government subsidy management, engineering design, and project management's best estimate of selling price is determined by considering several external and internal factors including, but not limited to, economic conditions and trends, customer demand, pricing practices, margin objectives, competition, geographies in which Orion offers its products and services and internal costs.
+These services include comprehensive site assessment, site field verification, utility incentive and government subsidy management, engineering design, and project management.
+For these services, along with Orion's installation and recycling services, under a multiple-element arrangement, management's best estimate of selling price is determined by considering several external and internal factors including, but not limited to, economic conditions and trends, customer demand, pricing practices, margin objectives, competition, geographies in which Orion offers its products and services and internal costs.
 The determination of estimated selling price is made through consultation with and approval by management, taking into account all of the preceding factors.